ELEMENTARY PARENT/STUDENT HANDBOOK

 ARRIVAL/DISMISSAL PROCEDURES

 Our number one concern is the safety of our students, their families, and our staff.
 All parents/guardians, family members, and students are asked to abide by traffic laws, courtesy, and any directions given by the teachers supervising the traffic and pedestrian flow.
 Students who bicycle and/or walk to and from school must have written permission on file (see below for Bicyclists & Walkers heading).
 Without written permission, students may not walk onto or off campus unless accompanied by an adult.
 All arrivals and departures are conducted through two car lines.
 Early arrivals for all grades begin at 7:15a.
-The car line for 5th-8th grade students and their younger siblings continues until 7:45a.
-Any arrival for 5th-8th grade students after the 7:45a bell is a tardy arrival.
-The car line for K-4th grade students continues until 8a.
-Any arrival for K-4th grade students after 8a is a tardy arrival.
+The car line for Middle School students and their younger siblings continues until 7:45a.
+Any arrival for Middle School students after 7:40a is a tardy arrival.
+The car line for K-5th grade students continues until 8a.
+Any arrival for K-5th grade students after 8a is a tardy arrival.

 Morning Drop-off